Selection Sort

 Implementation

-• Abstract expression – an abstract class containing the method Interpret(context) (Expression)
+• Abstract expression – an abstract class containing the Interpret(context) (Expression) method

 C# Client Example